sjeffreson/read-slug/README.md

 # Description
-This is a small python class for reconstructing and reading information from the SLUG object buffers contained in Arepo snapshots, by interfacing with the SLUG C++ code
+This is a small python class for reconstructing and reading information from the SLUG object buffers contained in [Arepo](https://gitlab.mpcdf.mpg.de/vrs/arepo) snapshots, by interfacing with the [SLUG](https://slug2.readthedocs.io/en/latest/compiling.html) C++ code.

-## Note
-Not tested, and no error outputs yet, sorry!
+Note that this is specifically for use with the `slug_fb` branch of the Arepo repository, with the `SLUG_FB_OUTPUT` compile flag.
+With this flag, SLUG objects are attached to each star particle (cluster) in the output, providing a stochastically-synthesized stellar population associated with each star cluster.

 # Usage
 ## Compiling